Consistent Translations Glossary across R

 Technical delivery

-The work on the package development will begin around July 2025 until October 2025.
 The development work will be associated with milestones and deliverables which will be tracked through GitHub.
 A final blog post will be published to share the work done along with social media announcements.
 If possible, the work will also be publicised at relevant events, including R-Ladies+ and RUG meetups.

 Other aspects

 The project will be promoted through the RCWG to ensure that the R community is aware of the project.
 Regular updates will be provided to the R community on the progress of the project.
 Feedback will be sought from the community to ensure that the package meets the needs of the users.
 The updates will be provided through regular blog posts and announcements on social media platforms.
-The project will also be discussed with local R-ladies and R User Groups.
+The project will also be discussed with local R-Ladies+ and R User Groups.

 Requirements